Bartapapa/legend/docs/class/cats.md

 ### Catnap
 You can Nap as many times as you want per day.
 If you Nap on a friend, they also heal 1 Fatigue.

+### Fat cat
+You have money for days.
+If you or your friends need any mundane item, you can buy it, no questions asked.

+### Very fancy
+If you have fancy clothes, it acts as armor as long as you don't have any other armor.
+You can use the quality of any particularly fancy or valuable tool you have instead of your Wit in Reaction rolls.

 ***